nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 the port Interface parameters ingress_policing_rate and ingress_policing_burst.

-That approach is less flexible than linux-htb, Queues and OvS QoS profiles, which we may explore in the future, but which will need to be used in combination with openflow rules.
+This approach is less flexible than linux-htb, Queues and OvS QoS profiles, which we may explore in the future, but which will need to be used in combination with openflow rules.

+The Open vSwitch DSCP marking implementation relies on the following ovs_lib OVSBridge functions:

+* get_dscp_marking_rule
+* create_dscp_marking_rule
+* delete_dscp_marking_rule

+The DSCP markings are in fact configused on the port by means of openflow rules.

 SR-IOV
 ~~~~~~